What Are Sugar Alcohols, and Are They Good or Bad for You?

-Because the body doesn’t absorb sugar alcohol in the same way it metabolizes sugar, Allen says, sugar alcohols provide fewer calories than regular sugar.
+Because the body doesn’t absorb sugar alcohols in the same way it metabolizes sugar, Allen says, they provide fewer calories than regular sugar.
 One sugar alcohol in particular, erythritol, contains no calories, because it’s excreted into the urine and doesn’t impact blood glucose and insulin levels.

 For example, a teaspoon of granulated sugar has 16 calories.
 The same amount of xylitol powder contains roughly half the amount of calories, and a teaspoon of Truvia (erythritol) contains zero calories.